Zahnen/Guestly.Solution/README.md

 # 🖥️ Opening the Project on your Local System

-* Once the project has been cloned to your computer and you have all the necessary items on your local computer, open the project in the application of your choice (<a href="https://code.visualstudio.com/">Visual Code Studio</a> was used and is recommended by the application builder)
+Once the project has been cloned and you have all the necessary items on your local computer, open the project in the application of your choice (<a href="https://code.visualstudio.com/">Visual Code Studio</a> was used and is recommended by the application builder)

 ### AppSettings.json File

-You will need to create an `appsettings.json` file in the `Guestly` folder. <br>
+* Create an `appsettings.json` file in the `Guestly` folder and paste in the code snippet below.
-Once you have the file made, put in this code: <br>
+  * Replace `PASSWORD` with the password to your server created for this project
+  * Replace `DATABASE_NAME` with the name of your database

 ```
 {
     "Logging": {